GeorgeDaoud3/SOFE3980U-Lab2/README.md

     ![](images/sq2_8.jpg)
 4. **HelloControllerTest.java** contains two test cases.
 Both look similar.
 So, Only the first case will be discussed here
+    * Line 25: specify the class to be tested.
     * Line 34 : performs a **GET** request to the URL **/hello**.
     * Line 35 : checks that the response is ok.
     * Line 36 : checks that the response uses the **hello.html** template.